-Learning outcomes: describe and explain the development of the pathological process, the influence of temporal factors in pathogenesis, heredity, environment and risk factors.
+Learning outcomes: Understand the development of the pathological process, the influence of temporal factors in pathogenesis, heredity, environment and risk factors.
 Explain mechanical, chemical and biological factors.

 L13: Inflammation

 Learning Outcomes: Understand the basic properties of inflammation and explain the etiopathogenesis of acute and chronic inflammation.